runarsae/football-tournaments/README.md

 The attributes implemented have different multiplicities.
 Most have a lower bound and upper bound of 1, saying that one value must be set (for example _name_ and _gender_ in the `Tournament` class).
 The _form_ attribute of `Statistic` has upper bound set to 6, stating that it can have up to 6 match results.

 ### References
 Containment references are used create a hierarchy of classes, with the `FootballTournaments` class at the root.
 All classes are contained in another, except the root class and `Table`.
-The reference to `Table` is derived, so it does not make sense to make it contained in the `DoubleRoundRobin` stage.
+The reference to `Table` is derived and transient, so it does not make sense to make it contained in the `DoubleRoundRobin` stage.

 Ordinary references are also used.
 The `Season`, `Stage` and `Match` classes have references to the `Club` class, representing which clubs are playing in the season/stage/match. `Statistic` also has a reference to `Club`, indicating which club the statistic is for.
 Another reference is from `RegionalHost` to `Region`, indicating what region a regional host is representing. `Table` has a reference to `Stage`, which is a pointer to the stage the table represents.